Galaxy Stadium: Expansion

 The stadium's first expansion in 1959 raised the seating capacity to 41,500.
-The existing west stands were moved in sections a few feet at a time via steel rollers upon Santa Fe Railway rails and moved 150 ft further east, and the playing surface was lowered 28 ft below street level to accommodate the new lower bowl.
+The existing east stands were moved in sections a few feet at a time via steel rollers upon Santa Fe Railway rails and moved 150 ft further east, and the playing surface was lowered 28 ft below street level to accommodate the new lower bowl.
 The stadium was expanded again in 1972 with new red metal seats on the north side, increasing capacity to 48,000.